Stability and Structure of Binary Metal Hydrides under Pressure, Electrochemical Potential and Combined Pressure-Electrochemistry: Conclusions

 For the metal hydride systems considered, hydrogen is taken up more easily i.e. at less negative $U_{\text{RHE}}$ and at lower pressures going down the periodic table.
 For example, the transition from the \ce{MH2} phase to the \ce{MH3} phase occurs at -0.3 eV, -0.1 eV, and 0.0 eV for scandium, yttrium and lanthanum respectively at $10^{-5}$GPa.
 Note that the lanthanum transition is predicted by disregarding the \ce{La2H5} and \ce{La4H9} phases as shown in \siref{2}.
 At $U_{\text{RHE}}=0$ with varying pressure, the same transition happens at $\sim$3 GPa, $\sim$10$^{-4}$GPa for scandium and yttrium respectively while \ce{LaH3} is readily formed at ambient pressure.
 At any combination of $U_{\text{RHE}}$ and pressure, the ratio of hydrogen in lanthanum is higher than yttrium which in turn is higher than scandium.
 The variety of structures also increases leading to a richer phase diagram in lanthanum.
 The observed trend can be correlated with decreasing metal ionization potential and increasing ionic radius.
 The ionization potential plays a part in splitting the hydrogen atoms, facilitating the formation of atomic-like hydrogen with longer \ce{H-H} bonds by donating charge as demonstrated by Bader charge analysis.
 The metal ion radius plays a role in allowing more hydrogen atoms to be packed around the ion, especially in the cage-like clathrate structures that form in extreme-pressure conditions\cite{boeri_road_2019}.

 The \pp{} approach offers new pathways to hydride synthesis and the phase diagrams in this work demonstrate the current predictive ability of the methodology.
 The structures considered in this work largely came from crystal structure search data and the resulting phase diagrams agree quite well with experiment.
 As more structure data becomes available and effects of finite temperature and nuclear quantum effects are included, we expect the predictions to improve.
+Considering non-stoichiometry of the hydrides can also be important, particularly at low to moderate pressures\cite{guan_thermodynamic_2025}.
 The challenge now is to develop experiments to test predictions under combined pressure and potential, particularly above 1 GPa.
 There also remains the question of how long different hydrides remain stable after pressure and potential are released.
 This may be sufficiently long for some applications and characterization techniques.
 Interestingly, Kataoka\cite{kataoka_face-centered-cubic_2021} were able to synthesize \ce{YH3} (\fcc{}) at ambient pressures using ball milling techniques and even showed that it maintained its structure without maintained external pressure emphasizing the potential of the chosen pathway in the hydride synthesis.

 \begin{acknowledgement}

 MKP and VV authors thank Google LLC.
 RJH acknowledges the support of the National Science Foundation (DMR-2104881) and DOE-NNSA (DE-NA0004153).
 The authors also thank Karen Sugano, Florian Meltzer, Yet Ming Chiang and Eva Zurek for discussion and feedback.